-You can register or manage your account online at masinvest.co.nz
+You can register or manage your account online at masinvest.co.nz.

-Switching between Funds
+Switching between funds

-You can build your own investment portfolio from our range of 7 investment Funds.
-The 7 Funds are designed to suit a broad range of investors.
+You can build your own investment portfolio from our range of 7 investment funds.
+The 7 funds are designed to suit a broad range of investors.

-The MAS KiwiSaver Scheme offers you the flexibility to change your Fund(s) at any time, and there is no minimum amount required to switch Fund(s).
-We do not currently charge a fee for switching between Funds.
+The MAS KiwiSaver Scheme offers you the flexibility to change your fund at any time, and there is no minimum amount required to switch fund.
+We do not currently charge a fee for switching between funds.
 This may change in the future.

-To switch Fund(s), members need to complete a Switch and Future Investment Strategy Change Form available at mas.co.nz/kiwisaver-documents
+You can switch funds by making a change in the MAS Investor Portal, or by completing a Switch and Future Investment Strategy Change Form available at mas.co.nz/kiwisaver-documents.

-If we receive a switch request by 5pm on any given valuation day (which is generally every business day in Auckland and Wellington) and the application is accepted, we will process your switch and issue units in the Fund(s) using the unit price for that day.
+If we receive a switch request by 5pm on any given valuation day (which is generally every business day in Auckland and Wellington) and the application is accepted, we will process your switch and issue units in the fund using the unit price for that day.
 If your switch request is received after 5pm or on a non-business day, we will generally use the unit price for the next valuation day being the day the request is accepted.